sid93-hue/xArmServoController/Arduino/README.md

 ﻿# Arduino xArmServoController

-xArm servo controller library for Arduino.
+xArm and LeArm servo controller library for Arduino.

 This work is in progress is frequently changes.